 Last summer, when I knew a proposal was imminent, I began collecting jars and bottles.
-Some items common to my diet include salsa, jam, and occasionally wine, all of which lead to many thrown away glass containers.
+Some items common to my diet include salsa, jam, and occasionally wine, all of which lead to many thrown-away glass containers.
 By simply washing out and keeping all of the glass containers that I already use, I was able to store up a number of jars to use in our wedding decor!

 The other day as I walked through a craft store, I enjoyed walking through the aisle filled with various sizes and shapes of glass jars, each for between $1-$10 apiece!
-One of the major ways we want to decorate is by having the jars on the tables for the reception and filling them with fresh flowers that we buy in bulk, so I’m excited to cut cost in this way!
+One of the major ways we want to decorate is by having the jars on the tables for the reception and filling them with fresh flowers that we buy in bulk, so I’m excited to cut costs in this way!
 Making upcycled wedding decor is going to save us a bundle on our wedding budget.

 This can be done as long as you have: